 Tag Archives: retirement benefit

-Working After Retirement: Retiree Earnings
+Working After Retirement: Retiree Earnings Limit

-As a NYSLRS retiree, you can work and still receive your pension, but if you are working after retirement, there may be a limit on how much you can earn each year without affecting your NYSLRS pension.
+As a NYSLRS retiree, you can work and still receive your pension, but you should be aware there may be a limit on how much you can earn each year without affecting your NYSLRS pension.

 Working While Receiving a Service Retirement Benefit